 Introduction

 In this tutorial you will build a tool to quickly run R scripts from Shinkai, and use it to easily interact with your scripts text outputs via a LLM.
+You will learn how to :- use an executable path to run another software from Shinkai

 - use LLMs to interact with your R scripts text outputs